jiancheng-an/JSAC-2024-SIM-DOA-estimation/README.md

 This code provides the source files and generation codes of all the figure in this paper:

+# Paper
-# J. An et al., "Two-Dimensional Direction-of-Arrival Estimation Using Stacked Intelligent Metasurfaces," in IEEE Journal on Selected Areas in Communications, vol. 42, no. 10, pp. 2786-2802, Oct.
+* J. An et al., "Two-Dimensional Direction-of-Arrival Estimation Using Stacked Intelligent Metasurfaces," in IEEE Journal on Selected Areas in Communications, vol. 42, no. 10, pp. 2786-2802, Oct.
 2024.

 # bib
 @ARTICLE{JSAC_2024_An_Two,